Plotting edit page

 plot(ebsd('Forsterite'),colors)

-The above ipf color key can be largely customizied.
+The above ipf color key can be largely customized.
 This is explained in more detail in IPF Maps.
 Beside IPF maps there are also more specific ways to colorize orientations as they are discussed in Advanced Plotting.

 Superposing different plots